 This course provides the student with an in-depth introduction to the practice of Vocational Nursing.
 The nursing process will be presented as a problem solving approach for gathering data, identifying capacities and needs of the human adaptive system, selecting and implementing approaches for nursing care, and evaluating the outcome of care provided and using the nursing process as a framework for clinical decision making for safe, effective delivery of care.
 The nursing process is integrated with an emphasis on all components utilizing standardized nursing language.
 Documentation is also emphasized in this course and the student is introduced to computers.
 Concepts related to life span development, loss, grief, dying, and death will be introduced.
-In the skills lab the student will have an opportunity to learn and practice basic nursing principles and procedures related to meeting the daily needs of clients.
-The nursing skills include gathering data related to vital signs, physical assessment, admission, transfer, discharge, asepsis, surgical wound care, basic care procedures, and activities of daily living support skills.
+In the skills lab the student will have an opportunity to learn and practice basic nursing principles and procedures related to vital signs, physical assessment, admission, transfer, discharge, asepsis, surgical wound care, basic care procedures, and activities of daily living support skills.
 The student is given the skills necessary for Basic Life Support certification (CPR).

-Prerequisite: None 70 Hours 5.0 Quarter Credit
+5.0 Quarter Credit